arXiv-research/Quatm/README.md

 # Quantitative-Biology Testing and Research
-Research and Development of machine-learning algorithms applied to virtual environments and the advancement of artificial neural networks.
+Research and Development of machine-learning algorithms implemented in artificial neural-networks and virtual environments.
 (Wip)